ByronWrightJr/ByronWrightJr/README.md

 ## Hey there, I am Byron Wright Jr. 👋🏽

 I am working on becoming a self-taught software engineer.
 I have so far learned some  HTML and CSS from freecodecamp.com.
 I am currently going through the free online CS50 course with Harvard.
-I will update this as I learn.

 ### You can find me at these places:
 * [Twitter](https://www.twitter.com/byronwrightjr) 🐦